 - While the dog provides comfort for an autistic child at school, the extra responsibility and demands on the child related to the dog’s care are too challenging.

 - Sometimes, due to the child’s extreme issues, the dog maybe no longer particularly helpful for the child.
-It may be at a risk of being injured by the child.
+It may be at the risk of being injured by the child.

 - Some school principals are unwilling to allow a service dog into their school, which prevents the child’s ability to cope in a classroom setting.